-To those unfamiliar with the day to day patterns and behavior of shark, it seems almost unfathomable that anyone would willingly put oneself close to them.
+To those unfamiliar with the patterns and behaviors of sharks, it seems almost unfathomable that anyone would willingly put oneself close to them.
 This, however, is precisely what our passengers do every week.
-Since we started shark dives in 1992, there have been no incidents of customers being bitten.
-There are no records of divers being bitten in the Bahamas other than those that were that tried to grab or touch a shark, were spearfishing or were hand-feeding sharks.
-To keep our shark dive safe for both customers and crew, we pull a shark-kebob down from the surface with a line and several blocks so that no humans get near the food.
+People have been diving with sharks in the Exumas since 1992 without any incidents.
+There are no records of scuba divers being bitten in the Bahamas other than those that tried to grab or touch a shark, were spearfishing, or were hand-feeding sharks.
+To keep our shark dive safe for both customers and crew, we lower a frozen chumsicle from the surface so that no humans get near the food.
 The primary sharks we have on our dives are Caribbean reef sharks and nurse sharks.
-The video at right was filmed by passenger Rick Murchison of Montgomery, Alabama.
-It'll give you a reall good idea of what a shark dive is like to experience!